Quantisan/nullwave/README.md

 Theoretically, by taking real-time audio from a computer's microphone and emiting an attenuated sound wave with the same amplitude but with inverted phase, we can cause interference to cancel out unwanted noise.

-The 2d-spectrographic below illustrate a recorded [10-second wav file](./data/ambience.wav).
-We produced an inverted wav file using method as described.
+The 2d-spectrograph below illustrates a recorded [10-second wav file](./data/ambience.wav) and its inverted sound wave.
 When both files are played together, they cancel each other out.

 ![spectrographic plot of original and inversed audio](./spectro.png)